 The third indisputable advantage of attending workshops is the ability to meet other people who are experiencing situations that are similar to yours.
 Everyone can share experiences, hear new ideas, reassess their own situation, and simply widen their contact network.
 In this environment, everyone is free to be as open as they want.

-Since the therapeutic effect of workshops are much smaller than a psychotherapy session, and they are focused more on a conscious influence to a particular area of life, the rules for attending trainings are much less strict than those for psychotherapy sessions.
-You can go with your close friends or family to trainings to improve relationships, get on the same page about an issue, or just spend quality time together.
+Since the therapeutic effect of workshops are much smaller than a psychotherapy session, and they are focused more on a conscious influence to a particular area of life, the rules for attending workshops are much less strict than those for psychotherapy sessions.
+You can go with your close friends or family to workshops to improve relationships, get on the same page about an issue, or just spend quality time together.